anbclausen/optifuzz/README.md

 - It seems like `expr << expr` and `y op (x == const)` are causing branching.
 Would be awesome to find some real-life examples of tricks like these being used in crypto libraries.
 - OptiFuzz might be used in a CI pipeline to detect timing vulnerabilities automatically.
 - We should only have a few analysis results in the appendix since including all would be overwhelming.
+- We can analyze md=12 for example, but not show it in the report.
+- We can probably add "what compile flags are dangerous" to contributions.